kubernetes-sigs/kueue/keps/3125-maximum-execution-time/README.md

 ### Non-Goals

-Change the behavior of the Kueue's scheduler based on the maximum execution time.
+- Change the behavior of the Kueue's scheduler based on the maximum execution time.
+- Mitigate potential conflicting configurations between `kueue.x-k8s.io/max-exec-time-seconds` and other job specific `activeDeadline` functionalities.

 ## Proposal